 Use a numbering system

-To keep the overview over your story, it is important to number each scene.
-When you have shots that take up multiple frames, you can work with secondary numbers like 2a, 2b and 2c.
+To keep an overview of your story, it is important to number each scene.
+When you have shots that take up multiple frames, you can work with secondary numbers like 2a, 2b, and 2c.
 This will help you to stay clear about the order.

 Add camera movement